PhilipKolarov/single_file_projects_python/README.md

 class_pen - a class that takes into account a pen's ink capacity and whether ot not it has a lid on.

+return_key_values - a function that returns a structured string of a keys and values, using **kwargs.

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance